Message to the Students:

-All students currently enrolled at Minnesota School of Business and Globe University campuses in Minnesota have or soon will be contacted individually by campus staff to work out an individualized completion plan.
+All students currently enrolled at Minnesota School of Business and Globe University campuses in Minnesota have been contacted individually by campus staff to work out an individualized completion plan.
 If you are unable to finish with in the year campus staff will work to help you find other institutions where articulation agreements are in place or where your credits may transfer.

 If I am able to graduate in the next year, will my degree be from an accredited college?

 Our Schools are currently accredited by the Accrediting Council for Independent Colleges and Schools (ACICS).
 That accreditation will remain in place through a teach out and while ACICS works through its re-recognition appeals process.